YosepRA/crustecan-warrior-api/api-design.md

 ### Specification: REST

-_Note: This documentation will be updated over time._
+_Note: This documentation may not be accurate and will be updated over time._

 ## Fixtures